kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

    ![configuration-as-code](/images/docs/devops-user-guide/using-devops/jenkins-system-settings/configuration-as-code.png)

 6. To reload configurations that you have modified in the ConfigMap, click **Apply new configuration**.
-Note that the CasC configuration can only be applied once after Jenkins is rescheduled.

    ![apply-config](/images/docs/devops-user-guide/using-devops/jenkins-system-settings/apply-config.png)